Los Angeles Dodgers draft Adam Tulloch in 17th round

 For the second time in the 2021 MLB Draft, one team has drafted two Mountaineers.

-Adam Tulloch, a left-handed pitcher, was selected by the Los Angeles Dodgers in the 17th round on Tuesday, exactly one round after the team chose reliever Madison Jeffrey.
+Adam Tulloch, a left-handed pitcher, was selected by the Los Angeles Dodgers in the 17th round on Tuesday, exactly two rounds after the team chose reliever Madison Jeffrey.

 Tulloch started eight games for the Mountaineers this past season, going 0-4.
 He made five additional appearances out of the bullpen, striking out 52 batters over the season.